Building and fire safety

 Arrange a fire safety assessment

 You can contact Greater Manchester Fire Service to book a free fire assessment by the Fire and Rescue Service.
 The visit will consist of the fire service providing safety advice and equipment depending on the level of risk.
-They’ll discuss your home, health, daily activities and environment to understand your fire provide the best advice.
+They’ll discuss your home, health, daily activities and environment to understand your fire and provide the best advice.

 Preventing fires in your home